ONSdigital/Statistical-Method-Specifications/editing_and_imputation/totals_components.md

 2. Use a percentage change only
 3. Use an absolute difference, and then a percentage change

+The user must populate the above parameters with positive non-zero values in order to apply their chosen detection method.
+For example, if the user wishes to only apply the absolute difference detection method, then this parameter should be non-zero and the percentage difference threshold should remain blank.
+Note, populating the parameters with zeros is not equivalent to leaving them blank.

 ### 5.2 Output Records

 Output records shall always contain the following fields with the following types:

 * Unique Identifier – Any e.g., Business Reporting Unit
 * Period – String in "YYYYMM" format
-* Original Total Variable – Numeric
-* Original Components Variable – Numeric
 * Absolute Difference – Numeric, nulls allowed
-* Low Percent – Numeric, nulls allowed
+* Low Percent – Numeric, nulls allowed (see 7.1.2)
-* High Percent – Numeric, nulls allowed
+* High Percent – Numeric, nulls allowed (see 7.1.2)
 * Final Total Variable – Numeric
 * Final Components Variable – Numeric
 * TCC Marker – To indicate the result of the Totals Components Correction